idontevenknowwhatis/graphics-demos/README.md

 # graphics-demos

 Two projects from Intro to Graphics in 2018.
+Implemented in the Processing language.

 ## Project 1
 The first project implements Bezier and quadratic/quintic spline interpolation for control points which define the path of the animated runner.
 Velocity and acceleration computed from distances/deltas between control points (the runner is to traverse two adjacent points in constant time irrespective of distance) are used to give the runner a realistic swaying behavior.
 Inverse kinematics is implemented and used to animate the movement of the arms and legs.
 The dinosaur runner has a physically animated tail which utilizes repeated LERPs from each conic tail element to the tail element it is connected to's position in a prior frame.